rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Real NVP learns an invertible mapping between the data and a latent space using a series of coupling layers, allowing for exact density estimation and sampling.

+**Cost Function**: The cost function for Real NVP is the negative log-likelihood of the observed data given the learned density.

 **Example**: Generating synthetic network traffic flows for testing and evaluating network security tools.

 ##### Glow
 **When to Use**: Use Glow for generating high-quality data with efficient training and sampling.

 **How It Works**: Glow uses an invertible 1x1 convolution and actnorm layers to learn an invertible transformation between the data and a simple distribution, providing efficient and scalable generative modeling.

+**Cost Function**: The cost function for Glow is the negative log-likelihood of the observed data given the learned density.

 **Example**: Creating synthetic images of cyber threat scenarios for training image-based threat detection systems.